PixelAirIO/github-resource/README.md

 ## `kind: pr`

 Allows you to interact with a single Pull Request.
+Will track commits pushed to the pull request.

-The `get` step tracks commits from the Pull Request and locally merges them into the target branch.
+The `get` step returns a commit from the Pull Request and locally merges them into the target branch.

 The `put` step can set the status on a commit of the Pull Request.
 One instance of the resource can be used to set multiple statuses on the PR.